MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 - Hard disk space: Minimum of 2 GB up to 10 GB of available space

 > [!NOTE]
-> SSMS runs on Windows only.
+> SSMS is available only as a 32-bit application for Windows.
 If you need a tool that runs on operating systems other than Windows, we recommend Azure Data Studio.
 Azure Data Studio is a cross-platform tool that runs on macOS, Linux, as well as Windows.
 For details, see [Azure Data Studio](../azure-data-studio/what-is.md).

 [!INCLUDE[get-help-sql-tools](../includes/paragraph-content/get-help-sql-tools.md)]